 John holds an MM degree, with concentrations in finance and management policy, from Kellogg, and a BS in accounting, magna cum laude, from Frostburg State University.

-John’s interests include basketball, golf, and spending time with his wife, Rebecca, and their two young daughters.
+John’s interests include basketball, golf, and spending time with his wife, Rebecca, and their five children.

 Paul Gordon leads the Industrial Goods practice area in the Americas, and formerly led the Operations practice in the Americas.
 Paul joined the London office of The Boston Consulting Group as an associate in 1985 before moving to the Chicago office in 1988.